netdata/netdata/docs/guides/step-by-step/step-05.md

       to: silent
 ```

 Use `killall -USR2 netdata` to reload your health configuration.
-You can add `to: silence` to any alarm you'd rather not
+You can add `to: silent` to any alarm you'd rather not
 bother you with notifications.

 ## Write your first health entity